microsoft/openvmm/Guide/src/user_guide/openvmm/run.md

 * * *

-To get started, ensure you have a copy of the OpenVMM binary:
+To get started, ensure you have a copy of the OpenVMM binary, via one of the following options:

 ## Building OpenVMM